 Q. How much light do they need?

 A lot.
 In general they thrive with at least a half day’s full sun every day.
 Here in California I try to give them a bit of broken shade in the hottest part of the day, but the sun is intense here and it’s rarely overcast.
-If you live in a cloudy climate, that means it may be difficult to give them all the sun they need in winter.
+If you live in a cloudy climate, they will need all the sun you can give them.

 Plants without enough sun will be slow to bloom, may produce buds that don’t open, and may get too tall and flop over.